Nampara was rescued on 16th January 2018

 Nampara

-Each seal´s fur pattern is unique and enables the CSGRT volunteers track them for life.
-Seals face many challenges, yet we all depend on them to balance our marine ecosystem, this is essential to make the oxygen we breathe.
+Each seal´s fur pattern is unique and enables the organisations to track them for life.
+Seals face many challenges, yet we all depend on them to balance our marine ecosystem, which is essential to make the oxygen we breathe.
 Seals are our globally rare wildlife tourist attraction, helping diversify coastal economic prosperity.

 Back